Key Takeaways

 Knowing how to identify suspicious transaction report (STR) patterns is fundamental.
 Here are some key indicators:

-- Multiple Small Transactions: Series of transactions that individually fall below reporting limits but cumulatively amount to a significant sum.
+- Multiple Small Transactions: A series of transactions that individually fall below reporting limits but cumulatively amount to a significant sum.

 - Transactions Involving High-Risk Jurisdictions: Payments to or from countries that are known for high levels of financial risk.